dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/Setting-up-a-Collector.md

 | [Clojure Collector] [clojure-collector]        | A Clojure-based collector that enables user tracking across domains.
 Powered by Amazon Elastic Beanstalk | Beta      |
 | [SnowCannon (node.js)] [snowcannon]            | A real-time, node.js based collector that enables user tracking across domains | Beta |

-### Are you setting up SnowPlow to track users across a single domain, or multiple domains?
+### Are you setting up Snowplow to track users across a single domain, or multiple domains?

 If you are tracking users across a single domain, we recommend setting up the [Cloudfront collector] [cloudfront-collector].